 Long exposures at slow shutter speeds are the norm for photographing fireworks.
 Most shooters experiment with long shutter speeds anywhere from one full second to 30 seconds or longer for fireworks.
 These relatively long exposures will allow the burst from the fireworks to produce moving streaks, which can be stunning against a dark sky.
 There’s no “right” shutter speed here, so many users will try different speeds to get a feel for the sorts of fireworks pictures that result.
 With the camera set to Manual exposure mode, simply turn the Main Dial on top of the camera to set the speed you want to use.

-Since many digital SLR shooters rarely venture into the range of slow shutter speeds, it’s helpful to remember that with all Canon EOS cameras, any shutter speed of one full second or longer is indicated by two “quote marks” after the number displayed in the viewfinder and on the body’s information panel.
+Since many mirrorless and digital SLR shooters rarely venture into the range of slow shutter speeds, it’s helpful to remember that with all Canon EOS cameras, any shutter speed of one full second or longer is indicated by two “quote marks” after the number displayed in the viewfinder and on the body’s information panel.
 In other words:

-• 4" = four full seconds shutter speed
+- 4" = four full seconds shutter speed

-• 4 = one quarter-second shutter speed (1/4th second)
+- 4 (or 1/4, on mirrorless models) = one quarter-second shutter speed (1/4th second)

 When manually dialing-in shutter speeds for fireworks, most users will want to see speeds with the two digital quote marks displayed after the number.
 Remember, the longer the shutter speed, the longer the trails of light for each fireworks burst will be in your images.